Ark2000/gitlog/README.md

-# gitlog
+# gitBog
-Public blogs about myself, my thoughts, my questions and my life that I want to share with you.
+Words about myself, my thoughts, my questions, my daydreams and my life that I want to share with you.